thirumurthis/Learnings/REST/Notes.md

  ```
  - Note: we have a Custom content-type per the spec, we it allows to start with "vnd" and .application name as content.
  - In the above example, we have adding a version.
- - This is used for log lived application.
+ - This is used for log lived application. (say there is a list of customer in an API today and two weeks latter there was an update on a customer - This will tell the version of API haven't changed, since the content-Type and the Accept header usually are married with the conten that is stored.
+Should tell what version of content that recived from the API.
  - The Content-Type and Accept header Version tell
     - Pros: Can version the payload and the API itself.
     - Cons: requires lots of development maturity, example: github